-In the year ended December 31, 2019, no related party vessel sales took place.
-In the year ended December 31, 2018, the VLCCs Front Page, Front Stratus and Front Serenade which were accounted for as direct financing leases, were sold to a related party, ADS Crude Carriers.
+In the year ended December 31, 2020 and December 31, 2019, no vessels were sold to related parties.

+In the year ended December 31, 2018, the VLCCs Front Page, Front Stratus and Front Serenade which were accounted for as direct financing leases, were sold to a related party, ADS Maritime Holding.
 Gains of \$0.3 million, \$0.2 million and \$0.3 million were recorded on the disposal of the vessels, respectively.
 The gross proceeds from the sale was \$22.5 million per vessel in addition to compensation, in the form of loan notes of \$3.4 million each, received for the early termination of the charters.
+These loan notes were settled in full in February 2020.